 Location From Location To Typical Travel Time Comments Casey's Weir Gowangardie Weir 12 to 30 hours Tends to cluster around 20 - 26 hours.
 Gowangardie Weir Orrvale 10 to 18 hours Usually in the 13-15 hour range (as per 2003) but ~24 hours in 1993 & 2010.
 Orrvale Shepparton 4 to 40+ hours Generally 8 to 14 hours with Broken River dominant.
 20 to 28 hours as Goulburn flows increase (Murchison around 7.5m to 8.5m - neutral).
 30+ hours with Goulburn dominant and Murchison above flood level.
-West on Seven Creeks. oken - Seven Creeks dominant flood, the The difference between peak timings is lo to Shepparton increases as Goulburn dor onger (of order 12+ hours ardie a few hours after the peak occurs at Kialla s) for a neutral flood.
-Traver time from Orrvale To onepparton increases as Godibum doi Tilliance ballas.
-RIVERINE FLOO DING - Congupna Creek Gowangardie Weir Congupna 52 hours Flooding in these creeks results from local runoff and from breakouts from the Broken River during RIVERINE FLOC DING - Pine Lodge Creek major floods.
+West on Seven Creeks. roken - Seven Creeks dominant flood, the The difference between peak timings is to to Shepparton increases as Goulburn dor onger (of order 12+ hours ardie a few hours after the peak occurs at Kialla s) for a neutral flood.
+T RIVERINE FLOC DING - Congupna Creek Gowangardie Weir Congupna 52 hours Flooding in these creeks results from local runoff and from breakouts from the Broken River during RIVERINE FLOO DING - Pine Lodge Creek major floods.
 Breakouts from near Casey's Weir occur when Gowangardie Weir Tallygaroopna 3.5 days flow in the Broken River reaches approximately 18,000ML/d or around 3.0m at Benalla.
-At Casey's Weir the trigger flow is around RIVERINE FLOO DING - Guilfus Creek 17,250ML/d (~200m3/s) or at a water surface elevation of 158.73mAHD (around 1.81m at the Gowangardie Weir Katandra West (rural areas to the west) 52 hours gauge).
+At Casey's Weir the trigger flow is around RIVERINE FLOC DING - Guilfus Creek 17,250ML/d (~200m3/s) or at a water surface elevation of 158.73mAHD (around 1.81m at the Gowangardie Weir Katandra West (rural areas to the west) 52 hours gauge).
 Further details are provided in the Moira Shire MFEP.